TheMaverickProgrammer/PokemonHeartGold-Swoosh/README.md

 # Preface

 THIS PROJECT IS NON PROFIT AND OPEN SOURCE.

 THIS PROJECT IS FOR EDUCATIONAL PURPOSES ONLY.

 I DO NOT CLAIM TO OWN ANY OF THE POKEMON ART OR MUSIC INCLUDED.

 ALL RIGHTS BELONG TO NINTENDO.

 # Video
 Watch most of the playthrough [here](https://streamable.com/vyfhq)!

 You'll see 3 pokemon-style segues just like from the games!

 You'll see 8+ different pokemon!

 You'll see 6+ different moves!

 You can level up your pokemon!

 You can whiteout!

 # Technology
-Uses [Swoosh](https://github.com/TheMaverickProgrammer/Swoosh) the mini segue and activity library for SFML SFML 2.5
+Uses [Swoosh](https://github.com/TheMaverickProgrammer/Swoosh) the mini segue and activity library

+SFML 2.5

 C++14

 _Optional_ - includes visual studio project